Start a New Student Group

 Steps to Create a New Group

 1. Check the list of all student groups to make sure that the group you’re trying to start occupies an unoccupied niche on campus.
-Feel free to reach out to the SA Chair if you’re not sure.
+Feel free to reach out to the Student Activities Chair if you’re not sure.

 2. Put together your group constitutionSee the sample constitution.
 All groups’ constitutions must include the following: